What Is Phylum Protozoa? Classification, Characters, Example

 • The nutrition in these is saprozoic.

-• In these, asexual reproduction occurs by multiple fission and sexual reproduction occurs by spore formation after gamete fusion.
+• In these, asexual reproduction occurs by multiple fission, and sexual reproduction occurs by spore formation after gamete fusion.

 • Their life cycle includes both sexual and asexual stages.